 Frequently asked questions

 Everything prospective students ask us about the Dual Diploma in Integrative Counselling and Clinical Hypnotherapy.
-If your question is not covered here, please get in touch or start an eligibility enquiry at the bottom of the page.
+If your question is not covered here, please get in touch or book a call with Nichola.

 Accreditation and registers

 SCoPEd is a sector framework that describes expected knowledge and capabilities at different levels of counselling and psychotherapy practice.
 As BACP aligns its membership routes with SCoPEd from February 2026, you may see clearer criteria and evidence requirements for each step.
-The safest approach is to check BACP's requirements at the time you apply, as the final criteria are set by BACP and may evolve as the new routes bed in.
+The safest approach is to check BACP requirements at the time you apply, as the final criteria may evolve.

 UK Therapy Guild qualifications are accredited by recognised professional bodies including the NCIP (National Council of Integrative Psychotherapists), the ACCPH (Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists), and the GHSC (General Hypnotherapy Standards Council).
-Accreditation relates to professional standards, ethics, and practitioner expectations set by those organisations, and confirms that our curriculum meets the level expected of practitioners working at Level 5.
+Accreditation confirms that our curriculum meets the level expected of practitioners working at Level 5.

-The Professional Standards Authority is accountable to the UK Parliament and it runs the Accredited Registers programme for voluntary registers.
-If a register is PSA accredited, it can be a strong trust signal because the register must meet additional public protection and governance expectations.
-Accreditation status varies by organisation and can change, so the safest way to verify current PSA Accredited Registers is via the PSA register search.
+The Professional Standards Authority is accountable to the UK Parliament and runs the Accredited Registers programme for voluntary registers.
+A PSA-accredited register must meet additional public protection and governance expectations, making it a strong trust signal for clients.
+Accreditation status can change, so the safest way to verify current PSA Accredited Registers is via the PSA register search.

 On completion of the Dual Diploma you are eligible to apply for: